jake-edel/battleship/README.md

 The game will end when either player loses all of their ships.
 You will be able to play a new game or quit the program.

 # Iteration 1
+#### Classes
+  - Ship: Has name, length, health.
+Can be hit and lose health.
+Can be sunk
+  - Cell: Has coordinate string, starts empty and can contain a ship.
+Keeps track of whether it has been fired upon.
+    - Cell#render: returns `.` `M` `H` or `X` depending on state of cell
 # Iteration 2

 # Iteration 3